 Instead, I’m going to show you a garden that’s close to my heart.
 Having moved to Cambridge last year, I do love to hang out at the Botanic garden.
 The photograph above shows part of their dry garden.
 Although Cambridge has lots of open green spaces (one of the many reasons I love living here) my favourite is definitely the botanic garden.
 On sunny afternoons, when I’m finished designing for the day, I pop over with my camera, treat my self to a nice big slice of cake and then wander around the garden taking photos for my plant design album.Cambridge University Botanic Garden, like most botanic gardens, it is more plant focused than design orientated, there are some areas that have been well-designed and a lot of thought has gone into the planting schemes.
 The Botanic garden is situated on a 40 acre site, right in the city centre, though it doesn’t feel that large.
 It’s a great place to visit if you are looking for plants and trees to inspire you for your garden.
 I particularly love how they use grasses in the herbaceous borders.
 There is a nice mix of traditional and modern influences throughout the garden.

 Where do you suggest?

 I’d like to visit lots of great gardens this year.
 I’m looking forward to doing this.
 I used to visit gardens all the time when I first qualified, so I’ve done the usual ones like Sissinghurst, Hestercombe and Hidcote.
 Veddw, of course, is already on my list for the summer.
 I’d also love to visit less well known gardens.
 What other suggestions do you have?
 Do email me or leave a comment if you have a suggestion.
 Doesn’t just need to be UK gardens; I’m happy to go further afield in search of glorious gardens.
-Or if you want me to design your garden, check our Worldwide Postal Garden Design Service.

 A view of Cambridge